Bringing The Double Bar Z Dream To Life

 The Perfect Setting

 In 2005 Barbra Buck bought the land from Robert Schneider.
 The Schneider family built the small retreat cabin at the edge of the pond and generations had enjoyed days out hunting and fishing at the ranch.
 David R. Millar, Barbara's real estate agent and a friend of the Schneider family, brought her out to show her the estate.
 Ms. Buck agreed that the vast 722 acres bordering Austin Creek state preserve was definitely the perfect setting for her dream-style lodge.
 11 years ago at ground zero David and Barbara stood looking out at the spot where one of the most elite homes in Sonoma County would soon stand.
-"I remember standing right there when Barbara Buck asked me if I though she could build a house here and I told her yes, you could build a house right here," David Millar exclaimed.
+"I remember standing right there when Barbara Buck asked me if I thought she could build a house here and I told her yes, you could build a house right here," David Millar exclaimed.
 The seed had been planted and now it was time to make Ms. Bucks dream a reality.

 Ms. Buck had some very specific styles that she wanted woven into her home.
 Her next task was to find an architect who could design the home with her ideas but also use their creative side and attention to detail to create a work of art.
 Marilyn Standley was the perfect architect for the job.